-- A 2 1⁄2 inch or larger size notebook, with dividers for each of our eight subjects; - Plenty of 8 1⁄2 X 11 inch lined paper for the binder; - A zipper pouch to fit into the binder with at least two pencils, two black or blue ink pens (no permanent markers), an eraser, two highlighters, a corrective pen, colored pencils, a small six-inch ruler with metric measurement, a compass, 3X5 index cards, a small pair of scissors, individual pencil sharpener, a glue stick, and a calculator (preferably one with fraction capabilities): - The Preuss Scholar Handbook.
+- A $2\frac{1}{2}$ inch or larger size notebook, with dividers for each of our eight subjects; - Plenty of 8 /2 X 11 inch lined paper for the binder; - A zipper pouch to fit into the binder with at least two pencils, two black or blue ink pens (no permanent markers), an eraser, two highlighters, a corrective pen, colored pencils, a small six-inch ruler with metric measurement, a compass, 3X5 index cards, a small pair of scissors, individual pencil sharpener, a glue stick, and a calculator (preferably one with fraction capabilities); - The Preuss Scholar Handbook.
 Scholars are expected to write down their homework assignments and other projects on their planners. - Kick Back And Read (KBAR) Book - School-issued laptop or tablet.

-Student Use of Electronic Equipment Agreement
+Scholar Use of Electronic Equipment Agreement

-All electronic equipment issued to students is to be used solely to access remote learning assigned by The Preuss School.
-Students are expected to follow the guidelines below and take precautions to protect the device(s).
-Failure to follow the guidelines below may result in one or more of the consequences outlined in the Preuss School Discipline Policy and Code of Conduct and Student Handbook.
-Any student who misuses a device will lose access to it for a period of time as determined by the teacher or a school administrator.
-In general, all students are expected to use good judgment and common sense; be safe, appropriate, careful and kind online; not attempt to get around technological protection measures; and ask an adult if they need help.
+All electronic equipment issued to scholars is to be used solely to access remote learning assigned by The Preuss School. scholars are expected to follow the guidelines below and take precautions to protect the device(s).
+Failure to follow the guidelines below may result in one or more of the consequences outlined in the Preuss School Discipline Policy and Code of Conduct and scholar Handbook.
+Any scholar who misuses a device will lose access to it for a period of time as determined by the teacher or a school administrator.
+In general, all scholars are expected to use good judgment and common sense; be safe, appropriate, careful and kind online; not attempt to get around technological protection measures; and ask an adult if they need help.

-Parents/guardians should review this form carefully with their student.
-Specifically, by accepting this equipment, parent/guardian and student each agree to ensure that the student adheres to the following:
+Parents/guardians should review this form carefully with their scholar.
+Specifically, by accepting this equipment, parent/guardian and scholar each agree to ensure that the scholar adheres to the following:

-- 1) Care for the Equipment - Student will not vandalize the devices in any way (including stickers, ink, or any decorative items added to the device) - o Student will place the devices on a flat surface when using and carry with two hands - Student will keep all food and liquids away from the devices - When finished with the devices, student will log out and/or shut them down properly - Students will never leave the devices unattended - 2) Use of the Equipment - Students will use devices for school work assigned by The Preuss School only - While the school system will provide Internet content filtering for the security of your student, there is no substitute for parental/guardian supervision. - Parents/guardians will be knowledgeable of where your student goes online. - Students will not share usernames or passwords with other students - Students will not allow anyone other than the student to use any school devices - Students will follow existing copyright laws. - Students will not download or make unauthorized copies of software or files, including text, images, music, or sound.
+- 1) Care for the Equipment - scholar will not vandalize the devices in any way (including stickers, ink, or any decorative items added to the device) - scholar will place the devices on a flat surface when using and carry with two hands - scholar will keep all food and liquids away from the devices - When finished with the devices, scholar will log out and/or shut them down properly - scholars will never leave the devices unattended - 2) Use of the Equipment - scholars will use devices for school work assigned by The Preuss School only - While the school system will provide Internet content filtering for the security of your scholar, there is no substitute for parental/guardian supervision. - Parents/guardians will be knowledgeable of where your scholar goes online. - scholars will not share usernames or passwords with other scholars - scholars will not allow anyone other than the scholar to use any school devices - scholars will follow existing copyright laws. - scholars will not download or make unauthorized copies of software or files, including text, images, music, or sound.